vinceskahan/v5wiki/logging.md

 #### Using `weewxd`

 Consider the case where two WeeWX instances are being run; one for a Davis Vantage Pro station and the other for a Rainwise station using config files `/etc/weewx/vantage.conf` and `/etc/weewx/rainwise.conf` respectively.
-In this case we will configure the system such that the WeeWX log output for the Davis Vantage Pro station is written to `/var/log/weewx/vantage.log` and the log output for the Rainwise station is written to `/var/log/weewx/rainwise.log`.
+In this case we will configure the system such that the WeeWX log output for the Davis Vantage Pro station is written to `/var/log/weewx/weewxd-vantage.log` and the log output for the Rainwise station is written to `/var/log/weewx/weewxd-rainwise.log`.

 1. ensure the log output from each instance is separately identified by starting each WeeWX instance like this:
 ```
-sudo weewxd --log-label weewx-vantage /etc/weewx/vantage.conf
+sudo weewxd --log-label weewxd-vantage /etc/weewx/vantage.conf
-sudo weewxd --log-label weewx-rainwise /etc/weewx/rainwise.conf
+sudo weewxd --log-label weewxd-rainwise /etc/weewx/rainwise.conf
 ```

 2. use a syslog configuration `/etc/rsyslog.d/weewx.conf` like this:
 ```
-:programname,startswith,"wee_" /var/log/weewx/weewx.log
-:programname,startswith,"wee_" ~
-:programname,isequal,"weewx-vantage" /var/log/weewx/vantage.log
-:programname,isequal,"weewx-vantage" ~
-:programname,isequal,"weewx-rainwise" /var/log/weewx/rainwise.log
-:programname,isequal,"weewx-rainwise" ~
+$template WEEWX_LOGFILE,"/var/log/weewx/%programname%.log
+if $programname startswith 'wee' then ?WEEWX_LOGFILE
+if $programname startswith 'wee' then stop
 ```

 3. ensure the WeeWX log directory exists: